Robinkhilery960/Interview-Questions/Javascript/readme.md

     title: "note1",
     text: "i am first note",
   };
-  // open a transcation on a object store and mention mode of transction const tx = db.transaction("personalNotes", "readwrite");
+  // open a transaction on a object store and mention mode of transaction const tx = db.transaction("personalNotes", "readwrite");
   // get that object store
   const personalNotes = tx.objectStore("personalNotes");
-  // made a request to add a new note to obejct store const storeRequest = personalNotes.add(note);
+  // made a request to add a new note to object store const storeRequest = personalNotes.add(note);

   storeRequest.onsuccess = () => {
-    console.log("note added sucessfully");
+    console.log("note added successfully");
   };
 };

-// reterive data from index db
+// retrieve data from index db
 // loading takes some time so use settimeout setTimeout(() => {
   if (db) {
-    // open a transcation on a object store and mention mode of transction const tx = db.transaction("personalNotes", "readonly");
+    // open a transaction on a object store and mention mode of transaction const tx = db.transaction("personalNotes", "readonly");
     // get that object store
     const personalNotes = tx.objectStore("personalNotes");
-    // made a request to get data obejct store const storeRequest = personalNotes.getAll();
+    // made a request to get data object store const storeRequest = personalNotes.getAll();
     storeRequest.onsuccess = (e) => {
       console.log(e.target.result);